dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 * By clicking on the speaker icon a single shot audio dialog processing will start.
 It uses the registered audio components (sink/source) and the default processing services configured on the openHAB voice settings.
 * At this point you can discover the speaker using the main ui to add it as a thing in openHAB.

+## Client keyword spotting

+### Rustpotter

+To run keyword spotting on the browser using rustpotter:

+* Select 'Ruspotter Web' as ks in the thing configuration 'Voice' section.
+* Configure the speaker keyword on the thing configuration 'Rustpotter Web' section.
+* The rustpotter model should be available under '$OPENHAB_USERDATA/habspeaker/ks/rustpotter' or '$OPENHAB_USERDATA/rustpotter'.

+For the keyword 'Hey openhab' the model should be named 'hey_openhab.rpw'.

 ## Media Providers

 The idea behind this is take advance of the browser media capabilities and the official frameworks from legit projects or companies to display media on the ui allowing it's state to be controlled from the thing channels or the configured speaker voice commands.